Please click here for the latest information regarding Benedictine University's response to the Coronavirus (COVID-19) outbreak.

 To Graduates whose degree will be conferred on December 31, 2020, March 31, 2021, May 31, 2021, June 30, 2021, or August 31, 2021:

-The Cap and Gown ordering website will open in January.
 The Benedictine University Commencement Website will be updated and notifications will go out as details are determined and completed.
-It is recommended to routinely check this website for more details starting mid-January.
+It is recommended to routinely check this website for more details.
+Cap and gown information may be found at https://www.ben.edu/commencement/cap-and-gown.cfm.

 P: (630) 829-6581